Getting treatment on the NHS

 - sight tests, glasses and contact lenses.

-Students can be entitled to help towards the cost of these services - you can apply for a certificate to receive free or reduced-cost treatment.
-All you need to do is complete an HC1 application form, which is available from an Information Point, The Students' Union at UWE and their Advice Centre, or any doctors or dentists surgery.
+Students can be entitled to help towards the cost of these services – you can apply for a certificate to receive free or reduced-cost treatment.
+All you need to do is complete an HC1 application form from any doctors or dentists surgery.
 Most UK, EU and international students are eligible.

 If you’ve had treatment within the last three months, you can claim the cost back by filling in a HC5 form, which is also available from the same locations.